PrathamOrg/ScAA-Dataset/README.md

      Over a period of 8 months, the app helped collect ~50,000 answers from 11,476 children to 32 science questions from 3 states of India.

 ### User answer evaluation
  The ScAA dataset was created by selecting a subset of these collected answers and getting each answer evaluated as correct or incorrect by two human annotators.
 The Cohen’s Kappa κ score indicating level of agreement between two annotators was 0.75.
 ScAA consists of answers where both human evaluators matched in their markings.
+The answers marked as 1 are correct and those marked as 2 are incorrect.

 Detailed statistics are listed below: